djvirgen/virgen-acl/README.markdown

 discover roles and resources from your objects so long as your role objects contain the property `role_id` OR a function `getRoleId()` and your resource objects contain the property `resource_id` OR a function `getResourceId()`.
-Valid value types for role_ids are strings, an array of strings, or `null` Valid value types for resource_ids are `null` or strings.
+Valid value types for role_ids are string, an array of strings, or `null`.
+Valid value types for resource_ids are `null` or strings.
 Here's an example of how that might work: